 VI.
 FILTER

 [Note: Pursuant to state law, charter schools are required to restrict access to inappropriate materials on school computers with Internet access.
-Charter schools seeking technology revenue pursuant to Minnesota Statutes section 125B.26 or certain federal funding, such as e-rate discounts, for purposes of Internet access and connection services and/or receive funds to purchase Internet accessible computers are subject to the federal Children’s Internet Protection Act, effective in 2001.
+Charter schools seeking technology revenue pursuant to Minnesota Statutes, section 125B.26 or certain federal funding, such as e-rate discounts, for purposes of Internet access and connection services and/or receive funds to purchase Internet accessible computers are subject to the federal Children’s Internet Protection Act, effective in 2001.
 Those charter schools are required to comply with additional standards in restricting possible access to inappropriate materials.
 Therefore, charter schools should select one of the following alternative sections depending upon whether the charter school is seeking such funding and the type of funding sought.]

 ALTERNATIVE NO. 1

 [Note: For a charter school that does not seek either state or federal funding in connection with its computer system, the following language should be adopted.
-It reflects a mandatory requirement under Minnesota Statutes section 125B.15.]
+It reflects a mandatory requirement under Minnesota Statutes, section 125B.15.]

 All computers equipped with Internet access and available for student use at each school site will be equipped to restrict, by use of available software filtering technology or other effective methods, all student access to materials that are reasonably believed to be obscene, child pornography or harmful to minors under state or federal law.
 Software filtering technology shall be narrowly tailored and shall not discriminate based on viewpoint.